 |Course Duration||Full-time: 12 months.
-Part-time options available|
+Part-time options available for domestic students|

 |Delivery Method||On-campus + supported online study|

-|English Language||Applicants who have undertaken studies overseas may have to provide proof of proficiency in English.
+|English Language Requirements||Applicants who have undertaken studies overseas may have to provide proof of proficiency in English.
 Applicants who have not completed substantial tertiary studies in English will need to meet our English Language Requirements.|

 |Related Courses||Master of Arts (Applied Buddhist Studies)

 |Tuition Fees 2020#||Domestic $14,400*

 ||More about non-tuition fees|

 This course can be completed in 2 semesters of full-time study.
 Students can spread their subjects over a longer period.

 The Graduate Diploma in Applied Buddhist Studies qualification requires the completion of 8 subjects (for a total of 48 credit points) as follows: